November 20, 2024

 For the most part, ongoing maintenance activity has been conducted while the house and all its programming have remained open and active.
 However, in the life-span of a building, there are times when there will be a need for more extensive improvements and upgrades that require extensive construction activities.

-A timeline for the work has yet to be finalised but we will close the centre temporarily following our Summer 2025 Programme.
-Between now and then the only change that will be made is the closure of all accommodation at Mercy International Centre so as to allow space for the necessary preparatory work.
+A timeline for this work has yet to be finalised.
+Between now and then the only change that will be made is the closure of all overnight accommodation at Mercy International Centre so as to allow space for the necessary preparatory work.

 Mercy International Association will continue to be a vibrant presence in the Mercy World during the time that our centre is closed for refurbishment.
 We look forward to re-opening the doors of 64a Lower Baggot Street and to welcoming people back as our programme leading into our 200th Anniversary, in September 2027, gains momentum.